GreedyGuineaPig/go-CRUD-api/README.md

 # go-CRUD-api

 ## Overview
 This is a backend API server with Golang.
 It has no RDBMS.
+Also, I developed this according to Git-flow.
+Made Develop branch from Master, branches for each features.
+Made pull requests to marge changes to Develop.

 ## Functions
 - localhost:8080/movies GET-> gives all movies